-- Do I need to follow up with my family doctor or other health care providers once I am home?
-Can you book an appointment for me or give me the contact number? - If I need to book the appointment, when should I book it?
-(For example, within a week, 2 weeks, or a month?) - If I have trouble getting to this follow-up appointment, can I get help with transportation? - What if I don't have a family doctor?
-Can you help me find one for my follow-up care? - Who can I call if I have other questions or concerns about my recovery?
+Do I need to follow-up with my family doctor or a specialist once I am home?
+Has an appointment been booked with them?

+If I need to book the appointment, when should I book it?
+(For example, within a week, two weeks, or a month?)

+If I have trouble getting to this follow-up appointment, is there somewhere I can get help with transportation?

+What if I don't have a family doctor?
+Can you help me find one for my follow-up care?

+Who can I call if I have other questions or concerns about my recovery?